 Transport Canada, with a mission to create the best possible transportation system in Canada while protecting the safety and security of all Canadians, administers the Transportation of Dangerous Goods Act (1992).
-The Act includes radioactive materials in its listing of dangerous goods and is applied in conjunction with the Packaging and Transport of Nuclear Substances Regulations, which are administrated by the CNSC.
+The Act includes radioactive materials in its listing of dangerous goods and is applied in conjunction with the Packaging and Transport of Nuclear Substances Regulations.